quantumdemo/OIBSIP/project2-level2/README.md

-# GitHub Documentation for Wine Quality Test Project
+# Wine Quality Test Project

 ## Project Overview
 This project analyzes the relationship between various chemical properties of wine and their impact on perceived quality.
 Using a dataset of 1,143 wines, the project explores how different attributes like acidity, sugar content, alcohol percentage, and sulfur dioxide levels affect wine quality ratings.